mignonstyle/chocolat/readme.txt

 /* ------------------------------------
 Changelog
 ------------------------------------ */

+v1.1.3
+* Add function of the header image slider
+* Corresponds to override the child theme
+* Text fixes
+* Bug fixes

 v1.1.2
 * Add options of the display of the number of comments in the index page